-CS Holds Deliberations With Stakeholders To Reduce Travel Time Of HMVs On NH-44
+CS holds deliberations with stakeholders to reduce travel time of HMVs on NH-44

-SRINAGAR, Aug 25: Chief Secretary, Dr Arun Kumar Mehta today held detailed deliberations with all the stakeholders including the Highway authorities for finding ways and means to further reduce the travel time on Sgr-Jmu National Highway for the Heavy Motor Vehicles (HMVs) ahead of the fruit season this year.
+SRINAGAR, Aug 25: Chief Secretary, Dr Arun Kumar Mehta today held detailed deliberations with all the stakeholders including the highway authorities for finding ways and means to further reduce the travel time on Srinagar-Jammu National Highway for the Heavy Motor Vehicles (HMVs) ahead of the fruit season this year.

 During the meeting, the traffic authorities presented empirical data regarding the actual movement of LMVs and HMVs on the highway and their driving patterns on this road.
 For the purpose of understanding the traffic between 70 Kms stretch of Navyug and Chenani-Nashri Tunnels for a period of 15 days was considered.